xrstf/froy/README.md

 * TLS support (single fingerprint only)
 * relatively easy to solder by hand (nothing smaller than an 0805 package)

+## Mode of Operation

+Both indoor and outdoor versions can work in one of two modes:

+* **Pull Mode** ("server mode") -- in this mode, Frøy is constantly running and connected to your WiFi.
+It provides an HTTP server and expects you to fetch the data whenever you need it (for example via Prometheus).
+* **Push Mode** -- in this mode, Frøy will make a measurement, connect to WiFi, send out the data to a preconfigured URL and then go to sleep for a configurable amount of time.
+Rinse and repeat.

+The advantage of the Pull Mode is that the interval can be centralled controlled (if you have multiple devices).
+It also makes it easier to trigger an OTA, as Frøy is constantly listening for requests.

+The advantage of the Push Mode is that Frøy doesn't need any Firewall rules to be reachable and it saves power (critical for the Outdoor version).
+Also, indoor versions in Pull Mode would considerable heat up (an ESP8266 that is connected to WiFi can be 35-40°C) and skew the sensor readings.
+So even for indoor versions it is advisable to use Push Mode instead.

+While Frøy is not reachable in Push Mode (it never starts a webserver and you'd be pretty luck to send a request to it the moment it wakes up and before it goes back to sleep), it is still possible to reconfigurable Frøy remotely by putting the new configuration in the _response_ to Frøy's push request.

 ## Flavors

 Frøy currently comes in three flavors: